-Every taxable person is required to be registered for VAT from the moment when total supplies in the previous twelve month period, exceed the threshold of EUR 30,000.
+Every taxable person is required to be registered for VAT from the moment when total, exceed the threshold of EUR 30,000 within a calendar year.

-Foreign entities and persons that operate in the import/export sector are subject to VAT registration, from the beginning of their economic activity in Kosovo, regardless of the VAT threshold.
+Foreign entities are subject to VAT registration, from the beginning of their economic activity in Kosovo, regardless of the VAT threshold.